dhh1128/kila/honorifics.md

 # Honorifics and Titles

-Honorifics and titles follow names, kind of like "-san" in Japanese or "-bhai" in Bengali, or like appending ", MD" or ", PhD" in English.
+Honorifics and titles follow names, kind of like *-san* in Japanese or *-bhai* in Bengali, or like appending *, MD* or *, PhD* in English.
 A hyphen separates them from the preceding name.
 If more than one honorific is used, hyphens separate each one.

 honorific | meaning
 --- | ---